Gold price down in Azerbaijan

 By Trend

-The prices of gold, platinum, palladium decreased in Azerbaijan on April 6, while price of silver increased, according to the data published by the country’s Central Bank.
+The prices of the main precious metals varied in Azerbaijan on April 13, according to the data published by the country’s Central Bank.

 |